Responsible investing

 Investors Against Slavery and Trafficking Asia Pacific (IAST APAC)

-Cbus is a signatory to the PRI.
-The principles provide a framework for actions the investment community can undertake to incorporate ESG issues into their investment decision making.
-This supports our belief that responsible investment can improve long term returns for beneficiaries and align investors with the broader interests of society.
-Cbus is required to report annually on our responsible investments activities to the PRI.
+Cbus is a signatory of the PRI.
+The Principles provide a framework for actions the investment community can undertake to incorporate ESG issues into their investment decision-making.
+This supports our belief that responsible investment is necessary to support sustainable long-term returns.
+Cbus reports on our responsible investment activities through the PRI Reporting Framework, annually or in accordance with PRI guidelines.

 Responsible Investment Association Australasia (RIAA)